ecamp/ecamp-site/src/content/posts/2024-01-release.en.md

 </div>

 ## Community Contributions
+We are happy to have received several contributions from the community.
+Thank you very much!

 **Rumantsch has been added as a language:**<br>
 Initial translations have been done by [@eruedin](https://github.com/eruedin) and Martin Cantieni [#4027](https://github.com/ecamp/ecamp3/pull/4027){.issuelink}